emmycodes/intro-to-sql-2018June/slides.md

 - Get a list of resources from vendor 'Lakeshore Learning Materials'?
 - _How many_ schools have a free lunch % of 40%?
 75%?
 - _How many_ projects are 'Teacher-Led'?
+- How many donors do NOT have a city listed?

 **If you're not sure if something will work, try it and see!
 Don't worry if you can't get all of these!**